atomist-attic/automation-client/README.md

 a [GitHub personal access token][token] with "repo" and "read:org" scopes.

-The script will prompt you for you Slack team ID, or you can supply it using the `--slack-team TEAM_ID` command-line option.
-You must run the automations in a Slack team of which you are a member.
-You can get the Slack team ID by typing `team` in a DM to the Atomist bot.
+The script will prompt you for your Atomist workspace/team ID, or you can supply it using the `--team TEAM_ID` command-line option.
+You can get your Atomist team ID from the settings page for your Atomist workspace or by typing `team` in a DM to the Atomist bot.

 The script will prompt you for your GitHub credentials.
 It needs them to create the GitHub personal access token.
 Atomist does not store